os-mey/rainy-day/README.md

 ### Material/Block types
 - Air: Empty space, allowing other materials to move through.
 - Water: Flows and allows grass and flowers to grow on adjacent dirt blocks.
+Can freeze.
 - Snow: Falls and eventually melts into water.
 - Fire: Falls and burns through plants, flowers, and wood; extinguished by water.
 - Dirt: Falls and can support the growth of trees.